storyfeet/dugi_bialan/content/works/out_of_my_way.md

 # So sam tried again "Get out of my way" But this time he said it soo loudly, and soo forcefully that noone would dare refuse.

-dugi vis la, zan Esamm go "o wega dan iasin mi" deso la, don dis la, gin ba ema-mudei, gin ba wiawa, va-zan wei uwein egon.
+dugi vis la, zan Esamm go "o wega dan iasin mi" deso la, don dis la, gin ba ema-mudei, gin ba wiawa, va-zan wei gein uwein egon.

 # And Sam was able to get on the bus first, but noone sat next to him.